Cosys-Lab/Cosys-AirSim/docs/settings.md

 This adds fluctuations on horizontal line.
 * `HorzDistortionContrib`: This determines blend ratio of noise pixel with image pixel, 0 means no noise and 1 means only noise.
 * `HorzDistortionStrength`: This determines how large is the distortion.

+#### Radial Lens Distortion
+This adds radial lens distortion to the camera sensor.
+* `LensDistortionEnable`: Enable or disable this feature
+* `LensDistortionAreaFalloff`: The size of the area to distort
+* `LensDistortionAreaRadius`: The distortion radius
+* `LensDistortionInvert`: Set to true to invert and create 'pincushion distortion' or false for 'barrel distortion'

 ### Gimbal
 The `Gimbal` element allows to freeze camera orientation for pitch, roll and/or yaw.
 This setting is ignored unless `ImageType` is -1.
 The `Stabilization` is defaulted to 0 meaning no gimbal i.e. camera orientation changes with body orientation on all axis.
 The value of 1 means full stabilization.
 The value between 0 to 1 acts as a weight for fixed angles specified (in degrees, in world-frame) in `Pitch`, `Roll` and `Yaw` elements and orientation of the vehicle body.
 When any of the angles is omitted from json or set to NaN, that angle is not stabilized (i.e. it moves along with vehicle body).